 4. Pick one splurge item that your kitchen (and you) can’t live without.

-It’s easy to rationalize going over budget by telling yourself , “If I’m going do choice A, then I might well go with choice B”.
+It’s easy to rationalize going over budget by telling yourself, “If I’m going to do choice A, then I might well go with choice B”.

-When planning your dream kitchen on a reality budget, remember…
+When planning your dream kitchen on a realistic budget, remember…